-How Do You Diagnose a Pheochromocytoma of the Adrenal Gland?The diagnosisis of pheochromocytomas is made by showing the amount of adrenaline and its closely associated epinepherine-type hormones is higher than it should be in a patient's blood.
-Thus, the overproduction of these adrenaline-like hormones signifies that a tumor of the adrenal medula is present, and thus the diagnosis of pheochromocytoma is made.
+How Do You Diagnose a Pheochromocytoma of the Adrenal Gland?The diagnosis of pheochromocytomas is made by showing the amount of adrenaline and its closely associated epinephrine-type hormones is higher than it should be in a patient's blood.
+Thus, the overproduction of these adrenaline-like hormones signifies that a tumor of the adrenal medulla is present, and thus the diagnosis of pheochromocytoma is made.
 (Pheochromocytoma is the name of adrenaline-producing adrenal tumors).

 - Measurement of "plasma free metanephrines and normetanephrines" in the blood.
 This is a test that the doctor orders and they can do this on a single tube of blood.
 This is often an accurate test with sensitivity of 97-100% and a specificity of 85-89%.
 Plasma free metanephrines levels above 3-4 times normal almost always indicates the presence of pheochromocytoma and the diagnosis is made.

 - Measurement of "urine fractionated metanephrines and catecholamines" in a 24-hour urine sample.
 Thus, the patient collects all of their urine for 24 hours (in a jug that the lab gives you), and then you take this jug of urine back to the lab.
 This is often an accurate test and has a high sensitivity and specificity and can be used for confirmatory testing for the diagnosis of pheochromocytomas.

 It is important to know that many medications may affect (increase) adrenaline type hormones so it is important that you tell us and your doctor what medications (if any) you were on while being tested.